 The underpinning aim of the 'PREVENT' Policy is to determine how the Council works with organisations and the community to prevent extremism' and stop people becoming terrorists or supporting terrorism.
 It aims to identify individuals at risk of radicalisation and being drawn into extremist activity.
-The Surrey Health and Wellbeing Board has overall governance of the PREVENT agenda across for Surrey with a Multi-Agency Prevent Partnership Group established to review trends and developments as well as provide a 'quality assurance' overview around PREVENT delivery across Surrey.
+The Surrey Health and Wellbeing Board has overall governance of the PREVENT agenda across for Surrey with a Multi-Agency Prevent Partnership Group established to review trends and developments as well as provide a 'quality assurance' overview around PREVENT delivery across Surrey, for further information please contact the Councils Community Safety Officer.